Frequently Asked Questions (FAQs)

 Don’t panic.
 Usually the best thing is to LEAVE asbestos material that is in good condition ALONE.
 Generally, material in good condition will not release asbestos fibers.
 THERE IS NO DANGER unless the fibers are released and inhaled into the lungs.
 Check material regularly if you suspect it may contain asbestos.
 Don't touch it, but look for signs of wear or damage such as tears, abrasions, or water damage.
 Click here for more information about asbestos in your home.

 Before initiating a nuisance abatement demolition, cities and towns should review, communicate, and notify.
-Review ADEQ Asbestos Clarification Memo 2008-02.
+Review DEQ Asbestos Clarification Memo 2008-02.

-Communicate with the ADEQ Asbestos Section prior to demolition.
-Notify the ADEQ Asbestos Section about nuisance demolition activities.
+Communicate with the DEQ Asbestos Section prior to demolition.
+Notify the DEQ Asbestos Section about nuisance demolition activities.

 Click here for more information about conducting nuisance abatement demolitions.